 Our courses cover many different subject areas and disciplines including Business, Health, Education, Food, Languages, and Media and can offer more flexible approaches to learning using a variety of delivery methods.
 A number of our courses are professionally accredited so you can receive a certificate upon successful completion.

-The University is also working to deliver a range of flexible, bite-sized postgraduate courses designed to help strengthen your professional credentials in a range of specialised areas.
+The University is also working to deliver a range of flexible, bite-sized courses designed to help strengthen your professional credentials in a range of specialised areas.
 These easily accessible short courses, also known as microcredentials, will mostly be delivered online and will cover key practical and theoretical in-demand skills.
 They can be used to simply boost your CV or as a route into further study.